-The Google Pixel Buds 2 are mediocre truly wireless headphones for use in the office.
-They're comfortable enough to wear all day, but their battery doesn't last long enough to get you through an entire workday.
+The Google Pixel Buds 2 are passable for office use.
+They're comfortable enough to wear all day, but their battery may not last long enough to get you through an entire workday.
 Unfortunately, they don't help much with blocking background noise, but they don't leak much audio, so you can turn your music up without bothering nearby coworkers.

 The Google Pixel Buds 2 are Bluetooth-only headphones that can't be used wired.

 The Google Pixel Buds 2 are mediocre headphones for phone calls.
 Their integrated mic makes your voice sound thin and muffled, though it does a good job of isolating it from background noise.
 Their poor noise isolation capability can also make it difficult for you to follow what's being said on a call if you're in a noisy environment.

 The Google Pixel Buds 2020 come in four color variants: 'Clearly White', 'Almost Black', 'Oh So Orange', and 'Quite Mint'.
 We tested the 'Clearly White' model, but expect the other variants to perform similarly overall.

 Let us know in the discussions if you come across another variant, so we can update our review.